JaCraig/SQLHelper/README.md

                 .AddInMemoryCollection()
                 .Build();
     var Instance = new SQLHelper(Configuration, SqlClientFactory.Instance, "ConnectionString");

+Or simply ask for an instance using dependency injection:

+    public MyClass(SQLHelper helper) { ... }

 The SQLHelper class takes in a IConfiguration class, a DbProviderFactory class, and the connection string.
 The connection string can just be the name of a connection string in your configuration object.
 Once an instance is set up, you can create a batch, add queries, and then execute them.